ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

     6.6-intel
     ```

-8. Setup OpenVINO for use with Intel GPU in guest VM.
+8. [Optional] Setup OpenVINO for use with Intel GPU in guest VM.
 After the installation completed.

     ```shell
     # on the guest